JetBrains/projector-installer/README.md

 _NOTE:_ If it is not so, please refer to the [appropriate section](#projector-command-is-unavailable) in the [FAQ](#FAQ).

 _NOTE:_ projector script checks for updates on start.
-If the new version is available, you can install an update using command
+If a new version is available, you can install an update using command
 `pip3 install projector-installer --upgrade --user`

 ## Quick start<a id="Quick-start"></a>

-First time you run projector, it will automatically download, install, configure and start IDE.
+The first time you run projector, it will automatically download, install, configure and start IDE.
 Just run projector and follow the instructions.
 The script will run the installed IDE with projector-server and display URLs to access it.
-Open an URL in your browser and use IDE as usual.
+Open a URL in your browser and use IDE as usual.

 To run IDE again use `projector run`

 To install a new IDE run `projector install`

-To find out which JetBrains IDE are supported run `projector find`
+To find out which JetBrains IDEs are supported, run `projector find`

 To get help projector commands run `projector --help`